hecatechin1/mx6doc/00-introduction.md

-# Start using maxthon 6
+Maxthon# Start using maxthon 6

 ## New tab: Excitments within reach